A coordination-free, convergent, and safe replicated tree: Concurrent tree specification

 \subsubsection{Stability of remove operation}

-\paragraph{Concurrent add} Consider the sequential specification of two operations $rem(n_1)$ and $add(n_2, p_2)$.
+\paragraph*{Concurrent add:} Consider the sequential specification of two operations $remove(n_1)$ and $add(n_2, p_2)$.
 Using (\ref{eq:stability}), we get \begin{small}

 \end{small} We see that the clause that node $n_1$ has to be a leaf node is not satisfied if \mbox{$n_1 = p_2$} since add operation introduces a child node under $p_2$.
-However, the refined specification with tombstones as described above doesn't require the node $n_1$ to be a leaf node.
+However, the refined specification of tombstones as described above does not require the node $n_1$ to be a leaf node.
 So that solution fixes this conflict as well.

-\paragraph{Concurrent remove} Consider the sequential specification of two remove operations $rem(n_1)$ and $rem(n_2)$.
+\paragraph*{Concurrent remove:} Consider the sequential specification of two remove operations $remove(n_1)$ and $remove(n_2)$.
 Using (\ref{eq:stability}), we get \begin{small}

 \end{small} We see that the remove operation is stable under a concurrent remove.
 Furthermore, the refined specification is also stable since it adds $n_1$ and $n_2$ to $\TS$.